knrt10/kubernetes-basicLearning/readme.md

   <img src="https://user-images.githubusercontent.com/24803604/67205502-87c43800-f42d-11e9-9941-2a27d5dea0fe.png" />
 </p>

-This is just a simple demonstration to get a basic understanding of how kubernetes works while working step by step.
-I learnt kubernetes like this and made this repo to solve some problems that I faced during my learning experience so that it might help other beginners.
-We won't be going into depth about docker :blush: but will see sufficient content to get you basic understanding to learn and work with kubernetes. :v: Hope you enjoy learning.
+This is just a simple demonstration to get a basic understanding of how Kubernetes works while working step by step.
+I learnt Kubernetes like this and made this repo to solve some problems that I faced during my learning experience so that it might help other beginners.
+We won't be going into depth about Docker :blush: but will see sufficient content to get you a basic understanding to learn and work with Kubernetes. :v: Hope you enjoy learning.
 If you like it please give it a :star2:.

-**Important :-** By seeing size of readme you might have second thoughts but to be honest if you work from start you won't experience any problem and learn along the way.
+**Important :-** By seeing size of the readme, you might have second thoughts.
+But to be honest, if you work from start to finish, you won't experience any problem and learn along the way.

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/tripathi.kautilya@gmail.com)